ineshbose/UofG_CS1_Systems/Lab 6/README.md

 ```

 ## Task 2
-Translate the following high level code into low level form (and then assembly language).
+Translate the following high level code into low level form (and then assembly language - _optional_).

 ```
 while x<y do